Proudly Made in N2

 About Miel de Lucie

-In 2015 I bought my first beehive, and bees have been my passion ever since.
+I'm Lucie and in 2015 noticed honeybees foraging on my lavender hedge in East Finchley.
+Until then I hadn't realised honeybees could survive (and thrive) in suburbia.
+I signed up for my first beekeeping course in 2015, and bees have been my passion ever since.
 I have passed seven exams about bee health, bee anatomy, queen rearing, hive products and more, and now hold the Advanced Theory Certificate from the British Beekeepers Association.
 If you'd like to find out more about bees check out the News section of this website, or arrange to visit the apiary on a sunny day between April and September.

 Because keeping bees is almost as expensive as having children, I started selling my produce in 2015 in partnership with the wonderful East Finchley Open, and since 2018 at Rachel and Jeremy's annual NGS open garden on Twyford Avenue, as well as holding a yearly Christmas stall on my doorstep and selling at Eco Show and Tells.